Microsoft/MCW-SAP-NetWeaver-on-Azure/Whiteboad design session/Whiteboard design session trainer guide - SAP NetWeaver on Azure.md

 ***High-level architecture***

-**Task:** Identifying the target Azure region(s) and the number of tiers
+**Task:** Identifying the target Azure region(s) and the number of tiers.

--   Identify the optimal choices for Azure region(s) where the solution should be deployed.
+-   Identify the optimal choices for Azure region(s) where the solution should be deployed

--   Choose between the 2-tier and 3-tier architecture.
+-   Choose between the 2-tier and 3-tier architecture

--   Ensure that high-availability and disaster recovery requirements are satisfied.
+-   Ensure that high-availability and disaster recovery requirements are satisfied

 ### *Architecting network connectivity*

-**Task:** Design a hybrid network (at a high-level), that will allow you to meet all the customer requirements and support your design for moving Contoso SAP landscape to Azure.
+**Task:** Design a hybrid network (at a high-level) that will allow you to meet all the customer requirements and support your design for moving Contoso SAP landscape to Azure.

--   Design virtual networking in Azure and suggest the hybrid connectivity configuration between Contoso on-premises environment and Azure.
+-   Design virtual networking in Azure and suggest the hybrid connectivity configuration between Contoso on-premises environment and Azure

 ### *Architecting (ASCS) components*

-**Task:** Design a highly available and geo-redundant solution for hosting the (A)SCS components of the SAP production environment
+**Task:** Design a highly available and geo-redundant solution for hosting the (A)SCS components of the SAP production environment.

 -   Design the architecture that will provide high availability and disaster recovery capabilities for the (A)SCS components of the SAP production environment